BRCAChallenge/classification-timelines/README.md

 ```

+## Edit the evidence category frequencies for benign observations

-3. You can configure the evidence category frequencies for the benign observations by editing the `low`, `med`, and `hi` values in the following JSON code block.
+You can configure the evidence category frequencies for the benign observations by editing the `low`, `med`, and `hi` values in the following JSON code block.
 Note that the `med` value is used for the simulations, and the `low` and `hi` values are used only for the sensitivity analysis.

 ```console
    		"b0": {